How to Develop a SEO Friendly Website in 2021:

 It’s important that you’re checking your backlinks on a regular basis, trying to remove or disavow backlinks that are irrelevant or outright spam.
 You want to build backlinks to your website and content that are high quality, relevant, and drive traffic to your website.
 We recommend looking at your backlink profile on a quarterly basis and implementing an auditing process that has you conducting quality control on your backlink profile.

 SEO-friendly web development is not for the faint of heart.
 Is it doable?
 Absolutely.
 It takes time, patience, and maybe a little study if you aren’t familiar with the ins and outs of it – especially if it’s been a while.
 The truth is that SEO has changed dramatically in just the past two or three years, not to mention 10 or 12 years.
 If you have basic knowledge, it shouldn’t take you long to catch up, but you do need to study current SEO best practices (here’s our 2021 SEO checklist to get you started) because the outdated stuff just won’t cut it anymore.
-If you need some SEO help you know who to call, the experts at Able Media are here to help!
+If you need some SEO help you know who to call, the experts at Digital Marketing Agency are here to help!